The final project is due on Wednesday, May 8, 2019. Late days are not allowed for this assignment.

 - Did you perform any analysis comparing different incentives?

 - If you compared different incentives, what analysis did you perform?
-If you have a graph analyzing incentives, include a link to a PNG file of the graph here.
+If you have a graph analyzing incentives, include the graph here.

 What the crowd gives you